 Quality assurance

-These have been collected or collated by Stuart Newson from over a decade of working on the sound identification of bats as well as other species groups that are commonly recorded as ‘by-catch’ during bat surveys.
+This dataset has been collected and collated by Stuart Newson through almost two decades of focused work on acoustic identification, covering bats as well as other species groups commonly recorded as by-catch during bat surveys.

 Pioneering work